-The major activity for the 2018-19 pole season is a partial refresh of the server hardware at the South Pole and the South Pole Test System.
-The last refresh finished in 2014-15.
-Several new server platforms were evaluated for performance and maintainability.
-The Dell R740 platform was selected since it provided the best maintainability and configurability needed at a reasonable price point.
-Approximately half of the servers at the South Pole will be replaced in the 2018-19 season.
+South Pole System - The major activity for the 2018-19 pole season was a partial refresh of the server hardware at the South Pole and the South Pole Test System.
+The last refresh was completed in 2013-14.
+Several new server platforms were evaluated; the Dell R740 platform was selected since it provided the best maintainability and configurability needed at a reasonable price point.